 - Students in the learning space, remote participants, and the instructor can interact with each other using their computing devices connected to the Zoom videoconference.

-- A video feed of the learning space itself is not available; students who are connected through Zoom will be visible to the instructor and remote participants in Zoom.
+- In most rooms, a video feed of the learning space itself is not available; students who are connected through Zoom will be visible to the instructor and remote participants in Zoom.
 However in the rooms that have a student facing camera, a view of the students in the room will be visible and that camera will be the default camera for the equipment.

 Technical Support and Training